Learning, Incentives, and Optimization

-Our work is generously funded by the US Army Research Office; CMU's Cylab Security and Privacy Institute, Mobility21 National University Transportation Center, and Scott Institute for Energy Innovation; DARPA; the National Science Foundation; Nokia; Northrop Grumman; and the Office of Naval Research.
+Our work is/was generously funded by the US Army Research Office; CMU's AI Enabled Additive Manufacturing Program, Cylab Security and Privacy Institute, Mobility21 and Safety21 National University Transportation Centers, and Scott Institute for Energy Innovation; Cisco; DARPA; Microsoft; the National Science Foundation; Nokia; Northrop Grumman; and the Office of Naval Research.
 All opinions expressed on this webpage are our own.

 The lion image above was created by Arturo Alejandro Romo Escartin from the Noun Project https://thenounproject.com/term/lion/10419/.
 Despite the group name, none of our former or current projects involve lions, though we are exploring a collaboration with lemur researchers.